Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 SCP Command

-command is useful for securely copying files from one computer to another using the SSH protocol.
+The scp command is useful for securely copying files from one computer to another using the SSH protocol.

 scp [TO COPY FILE/DIRECTORY] [COPY TO FILE/DIRECTORY]

-SCP is short for secure copy and works exactly like the cp
+SCP is short for secure copy and works exactly like the cp command, except it accepts locations over the SSH protocol.

-command, you will be prompted for a password before the transfer will begin.
+Upon using the scp command, you will be prompted for a password before the transfer begins.

-Example of using the scp command:
+Example of using the scp command

 scp /home/bob/*.jpg gus@example.com:/home/gus/archive